Online ‘giving day’ March 9 will support nonprofits

 Fairfield County’s Giving Day is presented by Fairfield County’s Community Foundation.
 Details are available at fcgives.org.

-Donors may check on how their favorite charity is doing next Thursday by visiting the leaderboard at fcgives.org.
+Donors may check on how their favorite charity is doing by visiting the leaderboard at fcgives.org.